 Can Boost Physical Performance

 For athletes looking to improve their physical performance, CoQ10 use has become more popular.
 Research shows it can effectively reduce exercise-induced oxidative damage, which may help improve recovery and reduce muscle pain.
-These effects were particularly profound in individuals who performed anaerobic exercise while specifically helping to reduce time to fatigue.
+These effects were particularly profound in individuals who performed anaerobic exercise while specifically helping to reduce time to fatigue3.

 double kettlebell swing demo side view

-Assists with Heart Attack Recovery
+Assists With Heart Attack Recovery

 CoQ10 is found throughout the tissues in the body, but the highest concentration4 of it is found in the heart muscle.

-RELATED: Best Heart Healthy Meal Delivery Services
+RELATED: Best Heart-Healthy Meal Delivery Services

 However, studies5 have shown that CoQ10 can be useful for those who have had a heart attack before.
 When someone suffers a heart attack, they also suffer from damage to the heart tissue due to temporary oxygen deprivation from the heart failure.
 This damage weakens the heart and makes one susceptible to subsequent heart attacks.
 Research suggests that past heart attack sufferers who take 120 milligrams of CoQ10 per day for one year have lower markers for risk factors of future heart disease, report better energy levels, and have fewer instances of heart attacks.